akka/akka/akka-docs/rst/scala/http/common/http-model.rst

 Registering Custom Media Types
 ------------------------------

-Akka HTTP `predefines`_ most commonly encoutered media types and emits them in their well-typed form while parsing http messages.
+Akka HTTP `predefines`_ most commonly encountered media types and emits them in their well-typed form while parsing http messages.
 Sometimes you may want to define a custom media type and inform the parser infrastructure about how to handle these custom media types, e.g. that ``application/custom`` is to be treated as ``NonBinary`` with ``WithFixedCharset``.
 To achieve this you need to register the custom media type in the server's settings by configuring ``ParserSettings`` like this: